Trump ex-adviser Bannon faces state indictment in New York - Washington Post | Politics

 Trump ex-adviser Bannon faces state indictment in New York - Washington Post

+"This is nothing more than a partisan political weaponization of the criminal justice system," the spokesperson said in an email to Reuters.
+The state case will be handled in the New York Supreme Court by Manhattan District Attorney Alvin Bragg, the Washington Post said.

-Steve Bannon, a key associate of former U.S. President Donald Trump, is expected to face a new criminal indictment and surrender to state prosecutors on Thursday, the Washington Post reported on Tuesday, citing people familiar with the matter.
-A spokeswoman for the Manhattan District Attorney declined to comment on the report.
+Steve Bannon, a prominent associate of former U.S. President Donald Trump, is expected to face a new criminal indictment and surrender to state prosecutors on Thursday, the Washington Post reported, citing people familiar with the matter.

-Steve Bannon, a key associate of former U.S. President Donald Trump, is expected to face a new criminal indictment and surrender to state prosecutors on Thursday, the Washington Post reported on Tuesday, citing people familiar with the matter.
-Bannon's prosecution will likely mirror aspects of the federal case in which Bannon was pardoned, the paper reported. https://wapo.st/3qi9xFg
+Bannon's prosecution will likely mirror aspects of a federal case in which Bannon was pardoned, the paper reported on Tuesday. https://wapo.st/3qi9xFg In 2021, Trump granted clemency to Bannon as part of a wave of pardons and commutations issued in his final hours in office.

+Bannon was charged with swindling the president's supporters in connection with an effort to raise private funds to build a wall on the U.S.-Mexico border.
+He pleaded not guilty.

 The state case will be handled in the New York Supreme Court by Manhattan District Attorney Alvin Bragg, the Washington Post said.
 A spokeswoman for the Manhattan District Attorney declined to comment on the report.